Arkla Terra Property

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.

-EPA has not yet established an information repository for the site.
+EPA has established an information repository at the Region 4 offices and locally at the following location: